 Historical backtest for Meta Strategy ETF model portfolios

 Both model portfolios use the same signals, but invest in different instruments:

 The defensive portfolio invests long-only in regular broad asset class ETF or cash.

 The aggressive portfolio uses 2x leveraged equity ETF (returns are likely to be higher, but drawdowns will double as well) and is allowed to use inverse equity ETF (that have positive returns, when the market goes down) in the worst market conditions.

-These lower drawdowns make a responsible use of leveraged and inverse ETF possible.
-The aggressive strategy (blue) more than doubled the annual return of an investment in the S&P 500 in the backtest with fewer than two allocation changes per year on average – 16,70% vs 6,73% annually leading to 3,6x more money earned over the 15 year backtest period (not including dividends or transaction costs).
-For comparison I included the performance of a buy and hold investment in a 2x leveraged S&P 500 ETF (green).
-Here the lethal volatility of untamed leverage becomes apparent: an 83% drawdown in 2008/09, but an outperformance over the S&P 500 over the whole backtest period nonetheless.
+These lower drawdowns clear the way for a responsible use of leveraged and inverse ETFs to enhance performance.
+The Aggressive Portfolio (dark blue) more than doubled the annual return of an investment in the S&P 500 in the backtest, generating 16,70% vs 6,73% annually and leading to 3,6x more money earned over the 15-year backtest period (not including dividends or transaction costs) and all that with fewer than two allocation changes per year, on average.
+For comparison, I included the performance of a buy and hold investment in a 2x leveraged S&P 500 ETF (light blue).
+Here, the lethal volatility of untamed leverage becomes apparent: an 83% drawdown in 2008/09, but an outperformance over the S&P 500 over the whole backtest period nonetheless.